 This past October we took a trip down there and met up with some of our extended family for a ghost walk and dinner at their farm to table restaurant.
 That weekend my niece was wearing a cute reversible plaid scarf.
 I asked her who made it and she wasn’t sure she said she picked it up at a small boutique.
 Inspired by that scarf I decided to try to make a similar one for myself.

 Do you guys recognize the gorgeous girl in these photos?
 It’s my oldest daughter whom I sent away to college as a “little girl” a few years ago and seems to now to have grown into a beautiful young woman.
 She was home for Thanksgiving break and not only was I excited to spend time with her, but I was also excited to once again have a second model for my blog projects :).
 When she got off the plane she asked me what we had planned for the week and as I rattled off my “list” I mentioned that I needed her help to photograph a project.
 She just giggled and remarked that times have not actually changed all that much.

 This scarf is crazy easy to make, you only need to sew four straight lines.
-You can totally do this.
+I’m going to teach you how to make a scarf, and let me tell you, you can totally do this.
 The fabric is from JoAnn and can be found in the suitings section of the store.
 You want to make sure you purchase a woven wool blend.
 The fabric has to be woven in order to get the fringe detail at the ends.